 And that’s a future that beats "hanging out," any day.

-First appeared in the Washington Times
+This first appeared in the Washington Times.

 Rebecca Hagelin serves on Dr. James Dobson’s Family Talk Board of Directors and is the author of "30 Ways in 30 Days to Save Your Family."
 To purchase her book and reach her directly, visit HowToSaveYourFamily.com.